Bundestag: Location

 Also following the tradition of German diets, the German Bundestag can legally convene on any location, domestic and foreign.
 The Reichstag plenary chamber is not determined by law as the location of the assembly, making it a facility of convenience.
 Bundestag's predecessor, the German Reichstag, convened in the Kroll Opera House in Berlin, after the Reichstag with its then wooden interior and walls burned down in the Reichstag fire.

 After World War II, the Bundestag did not have own facilities to call home and had to convene in the Bundeshaus in Bonn together with the Bundesrat.
 1953, the plenary chambers in the Bundeshaus had to be expanded and the Bundestag assembled in a radio building in Cologne.
 Until 1965, the Bundestag assembled in West Berlin for nine sessions.
 Seven sessions have been held in the Technische Universität Berlin and two sessions in Berlin's Congress Hall in Tiergarten.
 The assemblies met severe protest from the communist side, the last session even interrupted by Soviet aircraft in supersonic low-altitude flight.
-1971, the four occupying powers agree to not accept Bundestag assemblies in West Berlin anymore.
+1971, the four occupying powers agreed to not accept Bundestag assemblies in West Berlin anymore.
 The Bundestag assembled in the Old Waterworks Building in Bonn when the old plenary chamber had to get broken down, and in the new plenary chamber for only a few years after Germany's reunification.

 The most distinctive assembly of the Bundestag outside its regular chambers was on 4 October 1990, the day after German reunification.
 The Bundestag assembled inside the Reichstag building in Berlin for the first time after 57 years, and remote from its then-regular home in Bonn.
 Soon after this most memorable assembly, the Bundestag decided to move from Bonn back to Berlin by a law which sets only the city of Berlin to be the home of the Bundestag, not the building.